Kumailameen-cyber/Smart-Cart-System-in-EMU-8086-Assembly-Language/README.md

 # Smart-Cart-System-in-EMU-8086-Assembly-Language
-It's a general or Smart cart System on an 8086 Assembly Language #COAL PROJECT Overview
+It's a general or Smart cart System on a 8086 Assembly Language #COAL PROJECT Overview

 The Smart Cart System is a console-based shopping application written in x86 Assembly Language.
 It enables users to select products across various categories, specify quantities, and generate a bill summary.
 The project demonstrates the use of assembly language for implementing a functional and interactive system with features such as menu-driven navigation, input validation, and real-time computation of costs.